 What to do: Many women say oestrogen therapy stops their depression, their loss of libido and their irritability, they become nicer people for their partners to live with.
 Professor Studd explains: 'The depression, grumpiness and loss of energy can usually be improved considerably by the appropriate doses of the appropriate hormones.
 This may be testosterone as well as oestrogen'

 The effect that the menopause has on our memory is probably one of the lesser known symptoms that women can experience.
 Often referred to as 'brain fog', becoming forgetful and lacking in concentration has, in some studies, been reported in 60% of menopausal women.
 This is thought to be due to the effect oestrogen has on the hippocampus, an area of the brain involved in cognitive function.

-If you break a bone it's obviously not so subtle a sign.
-However, during the menopausal years, bone thinning can occur.
+Getting shorter may be a sign of osteoporosis.
+The discs between your vertebrae naturally shrink as you get older, making some height loss normal, but if you've lost more than an inch, it may be because the vertebrae are crumbling due to osteoporosis.
+During the menopausal years, bone thinning can occur.
 Osteoporosis is commonly associated with age, but women are four times more likely to experience it than men.
 Oestrogen plays a vital role in the ability to maintain healthy bone density, making women with lower levels of the hormone more likely to experience fractures.
 The menopause is characterised by a drop in oestrogen levels, and this puts menopausal women at a far greater risk of developing osteoporosis.
 In fact, up to half of UK women over 50 years old are likely to experience osteoporosis fractures.